 Privacy and data security laws in the United States at the federal, state and local level are increasingly complex and changing rapidly.
 For example, at the federal level, HIPAA, as amended by HITECH, imposes specific requirements relating to the privacy, security and transmission of individually identifiable health information.
 Additionally, at the state level, the privacy and data protection landscape is changing rapidly.
-For example, just over a month after the EU GDPR took effect, the California legislature passed the California Consumer Privacy Act of 2018, or CCPA, which took effect on January 1, 2020.
+For example, the California Consumer Privacy Act of 2018, or CCPA, took effect on January 1, 2020.
 The CCPA gives California residents certain rights similar to the individual rights given under the EU GDPR, including the right to access and delete their personal information, opt-out of certain personal information sharing and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, including statutory fines for noncompliance and a limited private right of action in connection with certain data breaches.
-Since the enactment of the CCPA, new privacy and data security laws have been proposed in more than half of the states and in United States Congress, reflecting a trend toward more stringent privacy legislation in the United States.
+In addition, the California Privacy Rights Act of 2020, or CPRA, which becomes operative January 1, 2023, will expand the CCPA's requirements, including in that it applies to personal information of business representatives and employees and establishes a new regulatory agency to implement and enforce the law.
+While the CCPA contains an exemption for certain personal information processed in connection with clinical trials, we may process other personal information that is subject to the CCPA and forthcoming CPRA.
+Other states, such as Virginia and Colorado, have also passed comprehensive privacy laws, and similar laws are being considered in several other states, as well as at the federal and local levels.
 The evolving patchwork of differing state and federal privacy and data security laws increases the cost and complexity of operating our business and increase our exposure to liability.
-The CCPA itself will expand substantially as a result of California voters approving a November 2020 ballot measure that adopted the California Privacy Rights Act of 2020, or CPRA, which becomes fully effective on January 1, 2023, and will, among other things, create a new administrative agency to implement and enforce California's privacy laws.
-While certain clinical trials activities are exempt from the CCPA's requirements, other personal information that we handle may be subject to the CCPA, forthcoming CPRA and similar laws, which may increase our compliance costs, exposure to regulatory enforcement action and other liabilities.